tsahitya28/cypress-eval-master/README.md

 # QA Cypress Evaluation
-QA automated testing evaluation project using Cypress.io
+QA automated testing evaluation project using Cypress.io - All the test scripts are located at cypress-eval-master/cypress/integration/sahityaAssessment/

 ### How do I use this repo?